needle-mirror/com.unity.addressables/Documentation~/ContentUpdateWorkflow.md

 The system also builds AssetBundles for content that cannot change, but you do not need to upload them to the content hosting location, as no Addressables Asset entries reference them.

 Note that you should not change the build scripts between building a new player and making content updates (e.g., player code, addressables).
 This could cause unpredictable behavior in your application.

+Additionally if you delete the local content bundles created by your Addressables build from the Project Library folder, attempts to load Assets in those bundles fail when you run your game or application in the Editor and use the **Use Existing Build (requires built groups)** Play Mode script.

 ## Checking for content updates at runtime
 You can add a custom script to periodically check whether there are new Addressables content updates.
 Use the following function call to start the update: